mfumagalli/ngsPopGen/README.md

     % ./ngsFST -postfiles pop1.saf pop2.saf -priorfile spectrum2D.txt -nind 20 20 -nsites 100000 -outfile pops.fst -verbose 0

 #### Parameters:

-    -postfiles: files with sample allele frequencies likelihoods for each population
+* `-postfiles FILE_1 FILE_2`: files with sample allele frequencies likelihoods for each population
-    -priorfile: 2D-SFS to be used as a prior; you can use ngs2dSfs with parameter -relative set to 1
+* `-priorfile FILE`: 2D-SFS to be used as a prior; you can use ngs2dSfs with parameter -relative set to 1
-    -nind: number of individuals for each population
+* `-nind INT`: number of individuals for each population
-    -nsites: total number of sites; in case of a site subset this is the upper limit
+* `-nsites INT`: total number of sites; in case of a site subset this is the upper limit
-    -firstbase: in case of a site subset, this is the lower limit
+* `-firstbase INT`: in case of a site subset, this is the lower limit
-    -outfile: name of the output file
+* `-outfile FILE`: name of the output file
-    -block_size: number of sites in each chunk (for memory reasons, increase it if you can use more RAM)
+* `-block_size INT`: number of sites in each chunk (for memory reasons, increase it if you can use more RAM)
-    -verbose: level of verbosity
+* `-verbose INT`: level of verbosity

 ---